-3rd US Reenactors Goals and Objectives for 2019
+3rd US Reenactors Goals and Objectives

 The 3rd United States Regular Infantry Reenactors (hereinafter referred to as “the Regiment”) is a nonprofit, educational